Hot sauce: United States

 In the United States, commercially produced chili sauces are assigned various grades per their quality.
 These grades include U.S. Grade A (also known as U.S. Fancy), U.S. Grade C (also known as U.S. Standard) and Substandard.
 Criteria in food grading for chili sauces in the U.S. includes coloration, consistency, character, absence of defects and flavor.

 The varieties of peppers that are used often are cayenne, chipotle, habanero and jalapeño.
 Some hot sauces, notably Tabasco sauce, are aged in wooden casks similar to the preparation of wine and fermented vinegar.
 Other ingredients, including fruits and vegetables such as raspberries, mangoes, carrots, and chayote squash are sometimes used to add flavor, mellow the heat of the chilis, and thicken the sauce's consistency.
 Artisan hot sauces are manufactured by smaller producers and private labels in the United States.
 Their products are produced in smaller quantities in a variety of flavors.
 Many sauces have a theme to catch consumers attention.
 A very mild chili sauce is produced by Heinz and other manufacturers, and is frequently found in cookbooks in the U.S. This style chili sauce is based on tomatoes, green and/or red bell peppers, and spices; and contains little chili pepper.
 This sauce is more akin to tomato ketchup and cocktail sauce than predominantly chili pepper-based sauces.

 A type of sriracha sauce manufactured in California by Huy Fong Foods has become increasingly popular in the United States in contemporary times.

+Tapatío hot sauce is popular among Mexican-American communities and the broader US population.
+It is based on a style of sauce found in Jalisco.